 Saint Michael’s Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence and Stalking Policy

 Saint Michael’s is committed to providing a safe and secure campus and workplace environment for all students, staff, faculty, and others who participate in Saint Michael’s programs.
-In accordance with the Saint Michael’s Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence and Stalking Policy, the Title IX coordinator, in collaboration with the Vice President of Student Affairs, Dawn Ellinwood, is responsible for facilitating the investigation and adjudication of sexual misconduct and related retaliation complaints.
+In accordance with the Saint Michael's College Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking Policy, the Title IX coordinator, in collaboration with the Vice President of Student Affairs, Dawn Ellinwood, is responsible for facilitating the investigation and adjudication of sexual misconduct and related retaliation complaints.

 Title IX Coordinator

 Catherine Welch, Title IX Coordinator and Assistant Dean of Students, oversees and provides leadership for the activities of the Title IX deputies, the administrators who carry out investigations, compliance-related responsibilities and reporting.
 With Dawn Ellinwood, they lead efforts in relation to campus climate and gender and oversee education and training campus-wide on sex discrimination and sexual misconduct.